-Here, he says that the Lord has established a better covenant with man today, built on better promises.
-In other words, it is much better to live under the New Covenant, the New Testament of Jesus Christ, than to be subject to the Old Testament which came by Moses.
-But, why?
 Throughout the book of Hebrews, the New Testament law is compared to the Old Testament law and is shown to be superior in every respect.
-Where the law of Moses fell short in accomplishing God's ultimate purpose, the covenant that He established with us through Jesus Christ did those things to the uttermost and more.
-We want to be very careful to point out that the law that was given to the Jews by Moses (that is, the Ten Commandments and the ceremonial law recorded in the Old Testament scriptures) WAS inspired of God and WAS in keeping with God's design and purposes.
+The law of Moses was part of God's eternal purpose but fell short in accomplishing it.
+But the covenant that He established with us through Jesus Christ did those things the law was unable to do to the uttermost.
+We want to be very careful to point out that the law that was given to the Jews by Moses (that is, the Ten Commandments and the ceremonial law recorded in the Old Testament scriptures) was inspired of God and was in keeping with God's design and purposes.
 It was not a mistake or an afterthought on God's part, rather it was all a part of His great plan.
 The Old Testament law is just as much a part of the word of God as any other portion, but it was never intended by God to be a permanent thing.
 It was only to last until Jesus Christ came and fulfilled it, then its authority was taken away and a NEW law was established through Christ.

-Galatians 3:19 "Wherefore then serveth the law?
+Galatians 3:19 says, "Wherefore then serveth the law?
 It was added because of transgressions, till the seed should come to whom the promise was made; and it was ordained by angels in the hand of a mediator."
 The word seed refers to Jesus Christ.

-Galatians 3:23-25 "But before faith came, we were kept under the law, shut up unto the faith which should afterwards be revealed.
+Now, look at verses 23-25 "But before faith came, we were kept under the law, shut up unto the faith which should afterwards be revealed.
 Wherefore the law was our schoolmaster to bring us unto Christ, that we might be justified by faith.
 But after that faith is come, we are no longer under a schoolmaster."